appank/React-02Auth-mysql/README.md

-# Firebase Authentication
+# React Authentication - 02AUTH(Google) - MySQL

-A basic login page made with react which supports Authentication via Phone number & Google account.
+A basic login page made with react which supports Authentication

 ## Features

-- Login with Phone number
+- Login witH MYSQL
 - Login with Google account